RightToAskOrg/AccountsAndDMs/accounts_and_moderation.md

 This may require an app permission update if imposed later.

+iOS has a similar thing: [identifierForVendor](https://developer.apple.com/documentation/uikit/uidevice/1620059-identifierforvendor) but apparently it resets when the user uninstalls and reinstalls the app.
+A better alternative is probably to store a unique ID in the keychain - we don't *think* this is going to be autodeleted when the app is uninstalled, but discussion is a [little unclear](https://developer.apple.com/forums/thread/72271) and [not getting clearer](https://developer.apple.com/forums/thread/36442).
+There's also a [device check](https://developer.apple.com/documentation/devicecheck).
+But overall keychain is probably the right choice.

 A further downside would be if future expansion includes a web based version there would be no equivalent ID value.
 It would also not assist in account recovery.

 ##### *Third part login*